 - Epidural hematoma: When a blood vessel – normally an artery – ruptures between the outside of the dura mater and the skull, it is known as an epidural or extradural hematoma.
 The space is very tight, which helps to limit the extent of the bleeding and prevent spreading.

 - Intraparenchymal hematoma: Also known as an intracerebral hematoma, this type is the most dangerous.
 The blood pools within the brain itself.
 Unlike the other two types, this is less often the result of trauma and most frequently occurs alongside a stroke.

 The onset of an intracranial hemorrhage is often very sudden, with a severe headache and signs of neurological deficit present.
 Symptoms then progressively get worse over minutes or hours.
 These include:

 - Slurred speech

-- Drainage: As long as the blood remains in one general area and isn’t excessively clotting, a physician may create a hole in the skull and suction the blood out
+- Drainage: If the blood is near the skull, has remained in one area, and isn’t clotting, the surgeon can create a small hole in the skull to gently suction the blood through.

 - Craniotomy: Larger hematomas or significant clots may require a larger section of the skull to be removed in order to successfully remove the blood.

 There is also a non-invasive option available called CyberKnife Radiosurgery.
 It can be used to treat ICH by delivering doses of radiation to the affected area, with no need for incisions.

 Treat ICH with Us

 If you or a loved one might have an intracranial hemorrhage, seek treatment immediately.
 IGEA Brain, Spine & Orthopedics can help.
 We serve the tri-state area with state-of-the-art facilities, cutting-edge technology, and compassionate care.
 To find out more or make an appointment, contact us today.